vmario89/Attraccess/docs/setup/portainer-guide.md

       # Logging level
       - LOG_LEVELS=error,warn,log
     volumes:
-      - attraccess_storage:/app/storage
+      - fabaccess_storage:/app/storage
-      - attraccess_plugins:/app/plugins
+      - fabaccess_plugins:/app/plugins

 volumes:
-  attraccess_storage:
+  fabaccess_storage:
-  attraccess_plugins:
+  fabaccess_plugins:
 ```

 6. Replace the placeholder values with your actual configuration
 7. Click "Deploy the stack"

-## Step 5: Access Attraccess
+## Step 5: Access FabAccess

 1. Once the container is running, open your web browser
 2. Navigate to `http://your-server-ip:3000`
-3. You should now see the Attraccess login page
+3. You should now see the FabAccess login page

-## Managing Attraccess with Portainer
+## Managing FabAccess with Portainer

-Portainer makes it easy to manage your Attraccess container:
+Portainer makes it easy to manage your FabAccess container:

 ### Viewing Logs

 1. In the Portainer dashboard, click on "Containers"
-2. Find and click on your "attraccess" container
+2. Find and click on your "fabaccess" container
 3. Click on "Logs" to view the container logs

 ### Stopping and Starting

 1. In the Portainer dashboard, click on "Containers"
-2. Find your "attraccess" container
+2. Find your "fabaccess" container
 3. Use the "Stop", "Start", or "Restart" buttons as needed

-### Updating Attraccess
+### Updating FabAccess

 1. In the Portainer dashboard, click on "Containers"
-2. Stop your existing "attraccess" container
+2. Stop your existing "fabaccess" container
 3. Click on "Images" in the left sidebar
-4. Find "fabaccess/attraccess" and click "Pull"
+4. Find "fabaccess/fabaccess" and click "Pull"
-5. Go back to "Containers" and start your "attraccess" container again
+5. Go back to "Containers" and start your "fabaccess" container again

 ## Email Configuration Help